anoma/nspec/docs/architecture-2/engines/compute.md

 - An optional _algorithm_ (by hash) to use in searching
 - A maximum search cost in time and space usage (after which the compute engine will stop searching), including precision requested

+!!! todo

-> TODO: Figure exact units for time and space bounds.
+     Figure exact units for time and space bounds.

 ```haskell
 data ComputeRequest = ComputeRequest {
     predicate :: Hash,